Stalking in any form is insidious and menacing. However, cyberstalking takes this kind of threatening behaviour to frightening new levels.

 A journalist writing for Wired.com recounts how her stalker turned to the internet after repeated attempts failed to connect them in the real world.
 This cyberstalker spoofed her email accounts.

 This allowed him to impersonate her online.
-He sent her hundreds of texts, called her relentlessly, all without her responding.
+He sent her hundreds of texts and called her relentlessly, all without her responding.
 She blocked him on all her social media.
 However, he ramped up the stalking by attacking her professional career.
 The police were unable to help as it was not deemed to be a serious threat to her life.

 So are there any statistics on the victims of cyberstalking?